junchenfeng/GeneralizedTreatmentEffectToolbox/readme.txt

 (3) Polynomial logit on steroid (RKHS version)
 (4) Normal Mixture (MLE - EM Algorithm)

-V. Join the Fun Party!
+V. Join the Party!
 If you want to contribute to the project, please do not hesistate to contact me.
-If you have specific request for the estimator, please do not hesistate to contact me.
 If you find a bug in the toolbox, please do not hesistate to contact me.
+If you have specific request for the toolbox, please do not hesistate to contact me.

 My email is Junchen@uchicago.edu